Nighat Sultana: Early life

 Nighat's father, Hasan Ali, was from a Bengali family who worked in the army and was sent to Iraq during World War I; there he married an Iraqi Kurd woman.
-Nighat was born in 1935 in Khurdistan, Iraq.
+Nighat was born in 1935 in Kurdistan, Iraq.
 When Nighat was fourteen years old her parents left Iraq and settled in Pakistan at Karachi.

 Nighat's father wanted her to become a doctor.
 She studied nursing and became a nurse and worked in an army hospital before joining films.
-After some time, her father Hasan suffered from an ailment that rendered his blind.
+After some time, her father Hasan suffered from an ailment that rendered him blind.
 Nighat became the only earner of the family, but the money was not enough and she decided to go to Lahore in the hopes of becoming an actress.

 In 1953, Nighat went to Lahore and there she met director Aslam Irani, who cast her in his film Tarrap, also starring Sudhir, Shammi and Allauddin.